Mioke/SwiftyArchitecture/README.md

 - **Table and Record**

   Subclass from `KMPersistanceTable` and conform to `TableProtocol` let you create a new table in a database.
 Any objcect conform `RecordProtocol` can be record in the table you want.
+See more details in demo.

   Using this just like: